-The Timothy M. Smith Inspiration Through Exploration Award will be presented annually to an Honors Program student near the end of the fall semester.
-The award provides a talented student author with an opportunity to travel and find additional inspiration for pursuing literary aspirations.
+The Timothy M. Smith Inspiration Through Exploration Award will be presented annually to an Honors Program student.
+The award provides a talented student author with an opportunity to travel and find inspiration.

 The selected student will receive $2,500 for summer travel expenses.
 The annual award, offered through the Honors Program, has been established to honor the life of Timothy M. Smith.
 Although a lawyer by trade, Tim's true passion was traveling the world and writing about his many experiences.
 The award is funded by the family of Timothy M. Smith.

 Any University of Tampa undergraduate Honors Program student in good standing is eligible.

 The application deadline is Feb.
 1 prior to summer travel.
 To be considered, candidates must submit the following:

 UT student Lorain Knapp used her Smith scholarship for the Humpback Whale research internship in Hervey Bay, Australia.
 Knapp assisted in a multi-million dollar research project focused on marine mammal behavior.

 - An original nonfiction essay.
 This essay should be no more than 3,000 words.